 Rather, you’re giving them little nuggets of information that will have them coming back for more.

 The second type of content is entertainment.
-Entertainment doesn’t necessarily teach your audience anything but rather it might inspire them, motivate them, make them laugh, or make them think.
+Entertainment doesn’t necessarily teach your audience anything.
+Rather it might inspire them, motivate them, make them laugh, or make them think.

 Sometimes, I’ll post motivational quotes on LinkedIn, or I’ll repurpose a silly video that I originally posted to TikTok.
 It’s still relevant to my target audience but I’m not giving them tips or tricks.

-The third type of LinkedIn posts that you can share is anecdotes — stories of things that actually happened to you or someone you know.
+The third type of LinkedIn post that you can share is anecdotes — stories of things that actually happened to you or someone you know.

-In my LinkedIn posts, I talk a lot about my experience building an agency, mistakes I’ve made, and what I’d do differently if I were to go back in time.
+In my LinkedIn posts, I talk a lot about my experience as a freelancer and then building an agency, mistakes I’ve made, and what I’d do differently if I were to go back in time.
 I share my personal experiences and things I’ve been through, which are relevant to my audience.

-As you might’ve already seen, there is some overlap between these three.
+As you might’ve already seen, there is some overlap between these three types of LinkedIn posts.
 A post that’s informational can also be entertaining or an anecdote or some combination of the three, and that’s great.

 I want to reiterate, though, that regardless of what type of post you’re sharing, it needs to provide some sort of value.
 A simple way to figure out if you’re doing this is to ask yourself, “What does my audience get out of this post?”
 If you can’t answer that, you might want to revise your content.